-The Master District is scheduled to be complete with Water Plant No. 2 approximately July 2019.
-Once complete, Water Plant No. 2 will have 600,000 gallons of ground storage capacity and 1,950 gpm of booster pump capacity.
-The Water Plant No. 2, once complete, will have the capacity to serve approximately 1,000 ESFCs.
+The Master District has completed Water Plant No. 2.
+Water Plant No. 2 has 600,000 gallons of ground storage capacity and 1,950 gpm of booster pump capacity.
+The Water Plant No. 2 has the capacity to serve approximately 1,000 ESFCs.

 The Master District is within the boundaries of the West Harris County Regional Water Authority (the "Authority") and receives surface water from the Authority.
 The Master District then delivers surface water to its Service Area.
-The Master District does not own or operate any groundwater wells.
+The Master District currently does not own or operate any groundwater wells.
+However, the Master District's Board has authorized design of Water Well No. 1, to be located at the Water Plant No. 1 site.
+No representation is made regarding whether Water Well No. 1 will be constructed or the timing for such construction.
 The Master District has two emergency water interconnects, with Harris County Municipal Utility District No. 172 and with Remington Municipal Utility District No. 1.
+The District recently entered into an emergency interconnect agreement with Harris County Municipal Utility District No. 196.
+The Board authorized design of the interconnect in July, 2020, and expects construction of the interconnect to begin in approximately the fourth quarter of 2020.